 What is Mononucleosis?

-The Epstein-Barr virus (EBV) belongs in the herpes virus family.
-It is very common and causes several infectious diseases, such as mononucleosis (x).
-Teenagers and young adults commonly contract mononucleosis, between ages 15 and 24.
-It affects 95 percent of people in the world at some point in their lives, though many people will never show symptoms (x).
+To understand mononucleosis, you need to know that it stems from the Epstein-Barr virus (EBV).
+EBV belongs in the herpes virus family and is widespread, causing several infectious diseases, such as mononucleosis. (x) Teenagers and young adults commonly contract mononucleosis between ages 15 and 24.
+It affects 95 percent of people in the world at some point in their lives, though many people will never show symptoms as only carriers. (x)

 - Coughing or sneezing